careBT/carebt_core/docs/installation.rst

 Installation
 ============

-From PyPi (recommended)
+With pip (recommended)
 -----------------------

-Install with pip:
+Install with pip from PyPi:

 .. code-block:: bash